 OLEDs are used today in mobile phones, digital cameras, VR headsets, tablets, laptops and TVs.
-In 2018, over 500 million AMOLED screens were produced - mostly to satisfy demand from mobile phones vendors.
-The leading AMOLED producer is Samsung Display, and most premium phones today adopt rigid and flexible OLED displays.
-Apple for example is using a flexible AMOLED in its 2018 iPhone XS - a 5.8" 1125x2436 OLED panel made by SDC, the same display as the iPhone X AMOLED.
-The iPhone XS Max sports a larger 6.5" 1242x2688 flexible AMOLED.
-Display experts say that the iPhone XS Max Display is the world's best smartphone display.
+In 2021, over 500 million AMOLED screens will be produced - mostly to satisfy demand from smartphones, wearables, tablets, laptops and TVs.
+The leading AMOLED producer is Samsung Display, and most premium phones today adopt either rigid or flexible OLED displays - including those from Apple, Samsung, Huawei, Oppo, Motorola, Sony and others.

 OLEDs are used in mobile devices today because they are thin, efficient, flexible and bright.
 OLEDs carry a price premium over LCDs, but companies are using these displays more and more as performance increases and prices decrease.
 Here's our list of products and gadgets with an OLED display.
 If you are looking to adopt an OLED display in your own device, our OLED Marketplace is the world's most comprehensive OLED display catalog.